alex-mashin/FormatterII/README.md

 ### Selector
 A selector can be:
-- simple. `'…'` means `'…'` or `"…"`; `/…/` means text in any legitimate regular expression delimiters.
+- simple.
 Lua and Re expression support `i` flag for case-insensitive matching.
 All regular expression flavours support the non-standard *condense* flag (`_`) meaning that spaces, hypens and underscores will be ignored.
-The new context will be created by captures:
+The new context will be created by captures.
+Below, `'…'` means `'…'` or `"…"`; `/…/` means text in any legitimate regular expression delimiters:
   - empty, meaning the formatted value itself and not changing the context,
   - `<<'key'…>>` — a key to the table.
 If a key is absent, it will be looked all the way up in the parent tables,
   - `<<dynamic key…>>` — a key to the table that can include macros.
 If a key is absent, it will be looked all the way up in the parent tables,